-During 2023, the Company has continued to receive significant funding from the shareholders.
+During 2024, as the pattern has been in recent years, the Company has continued to receive funding from the ultimate shareholders.
 The directors believe that sufficient funding will be in place to cover its expenses for the next 12 months from the date of signing the financial statements.

-The Directors therefore believe that the Company is a going concern.
+The Directors therefore believe that the ultimate shareholders have the willingness and financial strength to continue to support the Company and therefore the Company is a going concern.